-If the high limit switch in your furnace keeps tripping, the main cause is a lack of airflow.
+If the high limit switch in a furnace keeps tripping, the most common cause is a lack of airflow.

 When the air can not flow through the furnace, it heats up and trips the limits switch off.

 Why Does the High Limit Switch Shut Off the Furnace?